-The subject parcel is located on the north side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
-The subject has a street address of 216 West St. Paul Avenue.
-According to Public Records, the subject is comprised of a 0.1300-acre or 5,663-square foot site.
-Access is available from one driveway along the north side of West Saint Paul Avenue.
-Access and visibility are considered average.
+The subject parcel is located at the northwest corner of West Saint Paul Avenue and Fuller Street in the City of Waukesha, Waukesha County, Wisconsin.
+The subject has a street address of 200 West St. Paul Avenue.
+According to Public Records, the subject is comprised of a 0.6200-acre or 27,007-square foot site.
+Access is available from one driveway along the north side of West Saint Paul Avenue and one driveway along the west side of Fuller Street.
+Access and visibility are considered good.
 The subject is improved with a commercial building.